DETAILED ACTION

 ...... and deploy and manage application workloads on the cluster of interest (e.g. 43 – Col 6, lines 58 – 66: “In the depicted embodiment, universal public cloud 410 contains, at least, universal placer 450 and organization 460, as created by tenant computing device 440 such that project 470 can be deployed on one or more of clouds 420-1 through 420-N. While not depicted, it is also contemplated that universal public cloud 410 may be capable of processing and deploying any necessary workload(s) associated with project 470 by utilizing on-premises computing resources.”) the citation discloses the deploying of workloads to the corresponding cluster within the corresponding clouds.

-Gupta fails to teach Instantiating, within the central orchestrator, a platform-specific microservice (PSM) provisioned with platform-specific logic and tooling, wherein the PSM is configured to: connect to the managed Kubernetes platform, retrieve, from the managed Kubernetes platform, an administrative manifest indicative of one or more administrative artifacts; and deploy the administrative artifacts to the cluster of interest to enable the central orchestrator to communicate securely with the managed Kubernetes platform; importing the cluster of interest into the central orchestrator; and performing platform-specific management tasks on the cluster of interest via the central orchestrator
+Gupta fails to teach Instantiating, within the central orchestrator, a platform-specific microservice (PSM) provisioned with platform-specific logic and tooling; providing credentials collected during the registering to the PSM, wherein the PSM is configured to: connect to the managed Kubernetes platform, retrieve, from the managed Kubernetes platform, an administrative manifest including one or more administrative artifacts; and deploy the administrative artifacts to the cluster of interest to enable the central orchestrator to communicate securely with the managed Kubernetes platform; importing the cluster of interest into the central orchestrator; and performing platform-specific management tasks on the cluster of interest via the central orchestrator; save a cluster definition and a platform definition in the central orchestrator to enable future access to the cluster of interest; and perform platform-specific management tasks, including one or more cluster infrastructure configuration tasks, on the cluster of interest via the central orchestrator.

-However, Kosaka teaches wherein the PSM is configured to: connect to the managed Kubernetes platform, retrieve, from the managed Kubernetes platform, an administrative manifest indicative of one or more administrative artifacts; (e.g. [0068]: “The policy interpreter 125 may receive data from the manifest detector 115 regarding newly initiated or added application containers and generates the application container network security policy 135 for the application container.
+However, Kosaka teaches wherein the PSM is configured to: connect to the managed Kubernetes platform, retrieve, from the managed Kubernetes platform, an administrative manifest including one or more administrative artifacts; (e.g. [0068]: “The policy interpreter 125 may receive data from the manifest detector 115 regarding newly initiated or added application containers and generates the application container network security policy 135 for the application container.
 This data may include the application container deployment configuration information 105, the dynamic running services information 110, and the metadata gathered by the protocol analyzer 120.” and [0075]: “The policy interpreter 125 may generate user access rules based on data from the manifest detector 115 indicating user accounts that are allowed to access the application container or user accounts that are used by the application container to connect to other application containers or other services.
-Upon detecting the existence of user accounts, the policy interpreter 125 may create user access rules allowing only the indicated user accounts to access the application container or to allow the application container to access the other application container or other service.”) the citation disclose at [0068] the policy interpreter 125/microservice receive/retrieve data from the manifest detector regarding the application container.
+Upon detecting the existence of user accounts, the policy interpreter 125 may create user access rules allowing only the indicated user accounts to access the application container or to allow the application container to access the other application container or other service.”) the citation disclose at [0068] the policy interpreter 125/microservice, receive/retrieve data from the manifest detector regarding the application container.
 There must be a connection established between the policy interpreter and the manifest detector to transfer the data.
-At [0070] disclose the data could the user access information permission/administrative artifacts for the application container.
-However, Kosaka does not clearly teach a manifest indicative of one or more artifacts.
-The “indicative of” will be taught by Singh, as discuss below.
+At [0075] disclose the data could be used to generate user access information permission/administrative artifacts, for the application container.

 and deploy the administrative artifacts to the cluster of interest to enable the central orchestrator to communicate securely with the managed Kubernetes platform; ([0082]: “The application container network security policy 135 is generated by the policy interpreter 125 and specifies one or more security rules which define the scope of the actions that can be performed by the application container.”) and [0083]: “The security system 140 applies the security rules specified in the application container network security policy 135.
 Any actions that are performed by the application container may be detected by the security system 140.
 These may include access to other application containers, receiving and transmitting data, accessing resources, and so on.
 The security system 140 checks the action of the application container with the security rules for the application container as specified in the application container network security policy 135, and determines if a security rule matching the action (i.e., allowing the action to proceed) exists.”)
 The citation discloses at [0082] the policy interpreter generates the network security policy 135, and at [0083] the security system 140 applied the security rules from the security policy 135 for checking the action of the application container, which enable the secure communication between the container and the system.